u-boot/u-boot/doc/develop/devicetree/control.rst

 Resyncing with devicetree-rebasing
 ----------------------------------

-The `devicetree-rebasing repository`_ maintains a fork cum mirror copy of devicetree files along with the bindings synced at every Linux kernel major release or intermediate release candidates.
+The `devicetree-rebasing repository`_ maintains a mirror copy of devicetree files along with the bindings synced at every Linux kernel major release or intermediate release candidates.
 The U-Boot maintainers regularly sync the `dts/upstream/` subtree from the devicetree-rebasing repo whenever